GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

 \section{Experimental Validation}

-In this section, we conduct empirical experiments on diverse GNN variants, graph unlearning methods and graph datasets to answer our three primary research questions.
+In this section, we conduct empirical experiments across a range of GNN variants, graph unlearning methods and graph datasets to answer our three primary research questions.
 Specifically, we investigate the following key subquestions:

 \textbf{SQ1}: Why is comprehensive evaluation necessary?